alan-turing-institute/AI-workflows/workflows/pytorch_GAN_zoo/README.md

 periodically written during the training.
 The `--no_vis` flag is used to disable visdom visualisations.

+Note that training these models takes approximately six days on a single Nvidia V100.

 ### CelebA

 The [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) data set can be